anil614sagar/advanceddevjam/lab1.md

 **Step 2**: Call to API , **https://{ORG}-test.apigee.net/v1/{YOUR_INITIALS}-employees** should give response in JSON.

 Congratualtions !!
-You have completed your first task & satisified your business team with great API Management skills.
+You have completed your first task & satisfied your business team with great API Management skills.

 ## Part 2.
 Introduction to preflow & postflow :

-Great, You are on your way to become an API Ninja.
+Great, You are on your way to becoming an API Ninja.
 Your business team is ready to sharpen your API Management skills with a new requirement.

-### Business Team Requirements :
+### Business Team Requirements:

 - Secure all API calls to customers API using API Key security protection mechanism.

-### Success Criteria :
+### Success Criteria:

   - API Call to **https://{ORNAME}-test.apigee.net/v1/{your_initials}-employees/{employeeId}* should return 403 with an error
   - API Call to **https://{ORNAME}-test.apigee.net/v1/{your_initials}-employees** should return 403 with an error

-## Let's do it !
+## Let's do it!

 As you know preflow executes before conditional flow & post flow exectutes after conditional flow no matter what.
 It's more or less like below programming logic,